Mohamad Isa: Chairman of Indonesian National Committee of Palembang

 After the proclamation of Indonesian Independence on 17 August 1945, the Indonesians formed the Central Indonesian National Committee to act as an advisory body.
 Shortly afterwards, similar committees were formed throughout Indonesia.
 In Palembang, the city formed the Indonesian National Committee of Palembang on 3 September 1945.
 The committee, which consisted of 40 members, was led by Mohamad Isa.

 As the chairman of Indonesian National Committee of Palembang, Mohamad Isa was entrusted to negotiate with the Japanese.
 He also instructed the creation of Indonesian National Committees for regencies under Palembang.

 Due to the provisional nature of the Indonesian National Committee, the committee decided to replace itself with a permanent People's Representative Council.
 The committee initially wanted to held an election to fill the seats, but was cancelled due to unfavorable circumstances.
 As a replacement, the committee held the Palembang People's Congress in December 1945 to fill the seats.
 The congress was organized by Mohamad Isa, Nungtjik A.R. and Agus Rachman.
 Much to their surprise, about 1100 delegates from Palembang attended the congress.
 From these 1100 delegates, 60 of them were appointed into office.

 In January 1946, the council held its first session.
 The session, which was led by Adnan Kapau Gani as the Resident of Palembang, decided to form a working body to run the day-to-day activities of the council.
 Mohamad Isa was elected as the chairman of the working body.

 Resident of Palembang

-Five months after the first session of the People's Representative Council, Gani was appointed as the Junior Governor of South Sumatra, leaving the office of Resident of Palembang vacant.
-Mohamad Isa was appointed as the Resident of Palembang to replace Gani.
+Five months after the first session of the People's Representative Council, Gani was appointed the Junior Governor of South Sumatra, leaving the office of Resident of Palembang vacant.
+Mohamad Isa was appointed the Resident of Palembang to replace Gani.

 As the Resident of Palembang, Mohamad Isa frequently received diplomats and foreign correspondents in his office.
 Foreign correspondents usually interviewed Mohamad Isa to obtain first-hand information about the ongoing Indonesian National Revolution.
 Feris Yuarsa, Mohamad Isa's biographer, remarked that the visitations from Chinese, Indian, and United Kingdom diplomats helped reinforce the de facto recognition of Indonesia's statehood.